 Research Interests: generosity and helping, job design and meaningful work, leadership and culture, originality and non-conformity, work motivation and success

-Adam Grant has been recognized as Wharton’s top-rated professor for seven straight years, and as one of the world’s 10 most influential management thinkers and Fortune‘s 40 under 40.
-As an organizational psychologist, he studies how we can find motivation and meaning, and lead more generous and creative lives.
+Adam Grant has been recognized as Wharton’s top-rated professor for seven straight years.
+As an organizational psychologist, he is a leading expert on how we can find motivation and meaning, and live more generous and creative lives.
+He has been recognized as one of the world’s 10 most influential management thinkers and Fortune’s 40 under 40.